darrenldl/blockyarchive/RSBX_SPECS.md

 1. Read sequence numbers of first up to **1 + parity shard count + 1000** blocks
 - if block is valid, record the sequence number
 - else mark the sequence number as missing
+- a ref block is required to provide guidance on version and uid accepted
 2. Go through level 0 to 1000(inclusive), calculate supposed sequence number at each block position, record number of mismatches for each level
 - if sequence number was marked missing, then it is ignored and checked for mismatch
 3. return the level with least amount of mismatches